partiql/partiql-docs/RFCs/0035-partiql-window-function.md

 ### Using SQL’s inline window function in PartiQL

-For completeness, we show how to use SQL’s `LAG` and `LEAD` window function in PartiQL.
+For completeness, we show how to use SQL’s `LAG` and `LEAD` window functions in PartiQL.

 Supported grammar: